itsteddyyo/strategy-pack/documentation/AREA.md

 ### Main

-On the right Side you can see Entities assigned to the View-Area (the living room in this case).
+On the right Side you can see Entities assigned to the Area in this View.

 ![Main](/documentation/area-strategy-main.png "Main")

 #### <ins>Tabs</ins>

 The Entities/Cards are grouped in different tabs.
-Those can be [configured freely](./CONFIGURATION.md#tabs)
+Those can be [configured freely](./CONFIGURATION.md#tabs).

 In the default configuration there are tabs for: